Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Oregon Museum of Science and Industry

-Vanessa M.: With over 200 interactive exhibits for all ages, the Oregon Museum of Science and Industry (OMSI) will keep your family busy all day!
+Vanessa M. said: With over 200 interactive exhibits for all ages, the Oregon Museum of Science and Industry (OMSI) will keep your family busy all day!
 Six labs offer a chance to try experiments and learn something new.
 The theater takes your family on an educational journey with documentaries the whole family will enjoy.

 Cost: general admission $14.50 adult, youth 3-13 $9.75